rofr/java-training/docs/M7_TestNG/exercises.md

 # M7 Exercises

 ## 1. Configure your environment
 If you're IDE has a plugin, install and configure it.
-Validate that it works by running the tests in M7_TestNG
+Validate that it works by running the tests in CalculatorNgTests.
+- Run with TestNG plugin
+- Run with Maven test (see sure-fire maven plugin)

-## 2. Fix broken tests
+## 2. Author tests
-In the M7_TestNg project, fix the broken tests.
+In CalculatorNgTests, implement the following tests:
+ - resetSetsToZero()
+ - initialValueIsZero()
+ - addingNegativeNumberThrows()

-## 3. Author tests
+ ## 3. More tests (optional, if time permits)
+ Create tests for the classes in the geometry package.